-Note: This post is an excerpt from Gould Asset Management’s Economic and Market Review for the Second Quarter of 2017.
+Note: This post is an excerpt from Gould Asset Management’s Economic and Market Review for the Third Quarter of 2017.
 The excerpt is posted here for the benefit of our blog subscribers.

 US Economy Marches Forward at Measured Pace; Hurricanes’ Impact Felt

 Q2 GDP rebounded after a relatively weak first quarter.
 Second quarter readings came in at a 3.1% annualized rate, driven by strong consumer spending.
 Although Hurricanes Harvey and Irma will impact third quarter growth, reconstruction activity and federal hurricane relief efforts should help boost the economy next quarter.